explorable-viz/esop2025/author-response/response.md

-We thank our four reviewers for their careful and engaged reviews.
+We thank our four reviewers for their careful reviews and suggestions for improving the paper.
 We respond to comments made by two or more reviewers first, and then address any remaining questions.
 At the end we summarise our proposed improvements to the paper.

 # Issues raised by multiple reviewers